-- 232. Plaintiff re-alleges paragraphs 1 through 165. - 233.
-GECC had a special relationship with Petters and Petters Capital. - 234.
-GECC had a duty to disclose the truth to the Palm Beach Funds. - 235.
+- 205. Plaintiff re-alleges paragraphs 1 through 153. - 206.
+GECC had a special relationship with Petters and Petters Capital. - 207.
 GECC knew that the new lender to Petters Capital, the Palm Beach Funds (first, PBF I) was to be defrauded.
-Alternatively, the Palm Beach Funds were within a class of persons GECC knew were to be defrauded, i.e., lenders to Petters Capital. - 236.
-GECC owed a duty of care to protect the Palm Beach Funds from being defrauded and victimized by Petters and Petters Capital. - 237.
-GECC breached this duty by knowingly placing its agent (Petters Capital) in a position to commit fraud upon the Palm Beach Funds (via the GECC Financing Statement Termination) and its agent did so while acting within the granted scope of authority. - 238.
-GECC had the ability to control Petters Capital and thwart its efforts to defraud the Palm Beach Funds by refusing to appoint Petters Capital as its agent to terminate the GECC Financing Statement.
+Alternatively, the Palm Beach Funds were within a class of persons GECC knew were to be defrauded, i.e., lenders to Petters Capital. - 208.
+GECC owed a duty of care to protect the Palm Beach Funds from being defrauded and victimized by Petters and Petters Capital. - 209.
+GECC breached this duty by knowingly placing its agent (Petters Capital) in a position to commit fraud upon the Palm Beach Funds (via the GECC Financing Statement Termination) and its agent did so while acting within the granted scope of authority. - 210.
+GECC had the ability to control Petters Capital, and thwart its efforts to defraud the Palm Beach Funds by refusing to appoint Petters Capital as its agent to terminate the GECC Financing Statement.

-- 239. GECC further had the continuing ability to control Petters and Petters Capital by disclosing to law enforcement, regulators, the public, Petters Capital's or Costco's banks, or the Palm Beach Funds GECC's knowledge of the fraud. - 240.
-GECC had the continuing ability to control Petters and Petters Capital by correcting the Recommendation Letter. - 241.
-As a result of GECC's breach of its duty, the Palm Beach Funds suffered over \$1 Billion in damages.
+211. GECC further had the continuing ability to control Petters and Petters Capital by disclosing to law enforcement, the public, Petters Capital's or Costco's banks, or the Palm Beach Funds

+GECC's knowledge of the fraud.

+212. GECC had the continuing ability to control Petters and Petters Capital by correcting the in damages.